mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 You play a prolonged melody, targeting a willing creature you can see within range and concentrating on a location where the target creature previously was unconscious, including due to normal or magical sleep.
 Space then shifts around the target creature, causing it to teleport to a safe location on the outskirts or outside the entrance to your destination.

-**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, you can teleport an additional willing creature you can see within range to the destination for each slot level above 5th level.
+**At Higher Levels.** When you cast this spell using a spell slot of 5th-level or higher, you can teleport an additional willing creature you can see within range to the destination for each slot level above 5th-level.
 When multiple creatures are targeted by this spell, you can choose a destination where any of the target creatures were unconscious, and the casting time increases by 10 minutes for each additional creature you target beyond the first.

 #### Summoning of the Scarecrow